eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/southbound/device-factory/core.md

   Dates without timezone are considered to be in UTC.
 * Number inputs:
   * `numbers.locale`: the name of the locale to use to parse numbers, *e.g.* `fr`, `en_us`, `zh_Hand_TW`.
+* Name handling:
+  * `names.ascii`: if set to true, all model, provider, service and resource names will be normalized to contain only ASCII letters, digits and underscores.
+If set to false (default), those names will be normalized to be valid Java identifiers.
+* Model name handling:
+  * `model.raw`: if set to true, the explicit model names won't be escaped.
+This allows to use URLs of existing EMF models.